Bridging visual arts with visual language

 Workshops

-We host interactive workshops that highlight the importance of museum programming and ASL inclusion.
+We host interactive workshops that highlight the importance of museum programming and what to know for ASL inclusion.

 Resources